NeuroTechX/ntx_slack_archive/introductions.md

  >Hello everyone!
 I am a Postdoc in Neuroscience at University of Montreal.
 I record neural activity in the motor cortex of monkeys while they adapt to applied perturbations to arm during reaching.
 I enjoy experimental design.

+4/18/2017 4:30 PM

+ **bechir** :

+ >Hi everyone,

+>
+Im Bechir from London, UK (originally from France).
+In the past I worked on a couple of research projects in neuroscience (visual prosthetics to restore sight to the blind in Boston, USA / machine learning applied to fMRI in Japan / decoding of pain and touch from EEG/microneurography in London) before leaving academia and working as a freelance data scientist.
+I am currently part of a startup accelerator in London and I am interested in exploring consumer/industrial applications of BCI/neurotech.